quinncomendant/ChipiChat.lbaction/README.md

 ### Default actions

-Use the `default_action` and `default_action_opens_automatically` options to customize your preferred interface for receiving responses.
+Use the `default_action` and `default_action_auto` options to customize your preferred interface for receiving responses.

 - `open`: Open the response in the default text editor.
 Hide LaunchBar.
 - `insert`: Paste the contents of the response into the cursor position.
 Hide LaunchBar.